ZaiiaDS/ZaiiaMovementSpeed/readme.md

 ## Install

 1. Copy the `ZaiiaMovementSpeed` folder into `Interface\AddOns\`.
-   If the folder is named "ZaiiaMovementSpeed-master" (GitHub default), rename it to "ZaiiaMovementSpeed" — without the "-master" suffix.
+   If the folder is named `ZaiiaMovementSpeed-master` (GitHub default), rename it to `ZaiiaMovementSpeed` — without the "-master" suffix.
 3. Make sure `ClassicAPI.dll` is loaded.
 4. `/reload` or restart the client.